 Welcome back to the Ian Field Blog.
 Here's the season in a sentence; 33 races done, 500 UCI points scored, 1 British Title Won.
 Sat here now it feels like it was a long season, which left me both physically and mentally drained but on the other hand it doesn’t seem all that long ago I was sat at the top of a French mountain at the end of 2 week training camp itching to get on the plane to America to start racing another Cross season.

-It feels good just writing the words, National Champion.
+It feels good just writing the words, Ian Field National Champion.
 I left you at the end of my last blog sat on the sofa watching the Superprestige race in Diegem unable to race due to a back injury.
-I am so glad I did that now, taking things easy then really helped make the difference come national champs day, not a hint of injury was in my mind on the start line and I raced pain free (sort of, my legs were still screaming come the last lap).

 Whenever there is a long gap between me writing blogs it usually means I have been really busy training and racing hard.
 This time is no different!
 I ended the last blog on the disappointment of the Koppenberg Cross and as I mentioned next up would be the Superprestige at Hamme.
 I got a really good weeks training in between the two races and morale was high as my girlfriend was able to come and visit for just over a week.